27 Feb Silk Sleeping Bag Liner Review

 Why buy a Silk Sleeping Bag Liner?

 For a start you’ll always be sleeping in something that is yours.
 You can wash them easily while abroad, it weighs nothing and compact enough to put in a backpack.
-The main reason I would recommend one is that by sleeping in a silk sleeping bag liner you can avoid being bitten by mosquitos or bugs.
+The main reason I would recommend one is that by sleeping in a silk sleeping bag liner you can avoid being bitten by mosquitoes or bugs.
 They are comfortable to sleep in when it’s hot as they are breathable.
 For this reason I would also recommend a silk sleeping bag liner as opposed to a cotton one as this will be too warm.

 Sleeping Bag Liner Brands